Lecture 2: What are the Noahide Laws?

 There is no need to waste words on the importance of this commandment.
 The Creator gave every person the gift of life, and we should never dare to take this gift away from anybody, just as we cannot give life to anybody else.
 This was the sin of Cain, and from his time on, humanity has been crying out for the possibility that every man and woman will allow all the others to live, even though they don't think alike...

 This law is quite complex, with many ramifications, and we will not discuss it in detail here.

-Let us just say that when we burst forth from the womb of the mother who was pregnant with us, we received air to breathe and usually also food so that we could live in this world.
+Let us just say that when we burst forth from the womb of the pregnant mother, we received air to breathe and usually also food so that we could live in this world.
 The main thing we must do in return is grant life in the same way to future generations.
 Any sexual fashions that do not provide a healthy and complete format for life within human society will lead to unnecessary destruction, and there should be no room for them in our world!

 The best policy is to get married in an organized way, establish a family, and try to provide a better world for future generations!